Azure-Samples/Cognitive-Services-Vision-Solution-Templates/InBrowserComputerVision/ReactWebCamComputerVision/README.md

 ## Running the sample

 Hit F5 or run IIS Express.
 This should install required npm dependencies and launch the browser.
 It might take about a minute the first time.
 Enable javascript and allow this site to use the webcam.
 You can change the webcam being used in your browser's settings.

-Enter your credentials in the settings sidebar, click anywhere outside, and begin analyzing the webcam feed.
+Once you enter your credentials in the settings sidebar you will be ready to start processing images.
+To analyze a single image from the web cam feed, click on the "Analyze Single Frame" button.
+To analyze images from the web cam in a continuous loop, toggle the "Analyze Continuously" switch, as shown in the following animation.

 ![gif demonstrating the results](./images/ComputerVisionSample.gif)